pandas-dev/pandas/doc/source/getting_started/intro_tutorials/08_combine_dataframes.rst

     <div class="shadow gs-callout gs-callout-remember">
         <h4>REMEMBER</h4>

--  Multiple tables can be concatenated both column as row wise using the ``concat`` function.
+-  Multiple tables can be concatenated both column-wise and row-wise using the ``concat`` function.
 -  For database-like merging/joining of tables, use the ``merge`` function.